floooh/oryol/doc/BUILD.md

 ```

 ### emscripten ###

+(OSX and Linux only, for Windows, see below)

 To build and run the Triangle sample for emscripten (NOTE: you also
 need node.js and Java runtime installation):